kodecocodes/vt_android_mvvm/v1/for_instructor/11-data-binding-1.markdown

     }
 ```

-In configureLiveDataObservers, we observer saveLiveData on the viewmodel, and in the observer we perform the same actions as before, either showing a success toasty and finishing, or showing an error toast.
+In configureLiveDataObservers, we observe saveLiveData on the viewmodel, and in the observer we perform the same actions as before, either showing a success toast and finishing, or showing an error toast.

 ```kotlin
     viewModel.getSaveLiveData().observe(this, Observer { saved ->